circler3/TodoTrack/README.md

 `TodoTrack` is a service which provides Todo management with time consumption logging.

 ## Usage
+`TodoTrack` has a console service for Windows only.
+Run it will collect information of working status.

+### WebAPI
 Clone and open `sln` file.
 Set the api project as start project and run.

 ## Initial purpose